 Threat intelligence is only as reliable as the access layer used to collect it.
 Without secure, isolated, and anonymous access, CTI analysts risk malware infection, identity exposure, and intelligence manipulation — compromising both investigation integrity and organizational security.
 A managed attribution platform ensures safe, consistent, and auditable access to hostile environments.

-In OSINT investigations, collecting the intelligence is the primary target set by organizations; however, the main issue that commonly remains overlooked is the access layer used to access these high-risk environments: how secure is our access to these dangerous resources?
+In OSINT investigations, collecting the intelligence is the primary target set by organizations.
+However, the main issue that commonly remains overlooked is the access layer used to access these high-risk environments: How secure is our access to these dangerous resources?

-The Overlooked Attack Surface in CTI Operations
+The Overlooked Attack Surface in Cyber Threat Intelligence Operations

-CTI analysts routinely engage with malicious infrastructure—phishing links, malware payloads, dark web forums, and adversary-controlled domains.
+CTI analysts routinely engage with malicious infrastructure — phishing links, malware payloads, dark web forums, and adversary-controlled domains.
 While the objective is to collect actionable intelligence, the critical dependency is how that access occurs.

 Unsecured access introduces three systemic risks:

-• Exposure of analyst identity
+- Exposure of analyst identity

-• Compromise of investigative systems
+- Compromise of investigative systems

-• Corruption of intelligence outcomes
+- Corruption of intelligence outcomes

 Despite this, most organizations still treat the access layer as secondary to intelligence output.